mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{ratchet-tree-extension}}.

-The signature MUST verify using the public key taken from the credential in the leaf node of the member with KeyPackageRef `signer`.
-The signature covers the following structure, comprising all the fields in the PublicGroupState above `signature`:
+The signature MUST verify using the public key taken from the credential in the leaf node of the member with KeyPackageRef `signer` and the label `"PublicGroupStateTBS"`.
+The signature's content covers the following structure, comprising all the fields in the PublicGroupState above `signature`:

 ~~~~~
 struct {